intel/intel-inb-manageability/inbc-program/README.md

 2. No download - Retrieves and installs packages.
 3. Download only - Retrieve packages (will not unpack or install).

+By default when SOTA is performaing an install, it will upgrade all eligible packages.
+The user can optionally specify a list of packages to upgrade (or install if not present) via the [--package-list, -p=PACKAGES] option.

 ### Usage
 ```